-Nutrition therapy is a key part of the integrative care model at Cancer Treatment Centers of America® (CTCA) at Eastern Regional Medical Center (Eastern), located in Philadelphia, Pennsylvania.
-The nutrition therapy team at Eastern supports patients from the beginning of their treatment journey to the end, helping them maintain a proper diet and a healthy appetite.
+Nutrition therapy is a key part of the integrative care model at Cancer Treatment Centers of America® (CTCA) in Philadelphia.
+The nutrition therapy team at CTCA® in Philadelphia supports patients from the beginning of their treatment journey to the end, helping them maintain a proper diet and a healthy appetite.
 Cancer patients who are malnourished may not be able to continue treatment.
 They may also experience additional side effects, such as fatigue or weakness, and a decreased quality of life.
-The CTCA® integrative care approach recognizes how important it is for patients to follow a well-balanced diet, both during treatment on-site and after they return home.
+The CTCA integrative care approach recognizes how important it is for patients to follow a well-balanced diet, both during treatment on-site and after they return home.

 The registered dietitians (nutritionists) at our Philadelphia hospital may consider a number of factors in recommending a nutrition plan for each patient, including the patient’s medical history, disease type and other side effects that may have developed.
 Our dietitians may recommend a number of dietary options, including a nutrient plan rich in fruits, vegetables, whole grains, healthy fats and lean protein.